Open E tuning

 Alternative Open E tunings

-A slight adjustment in the setup could lead to Emaj7 tuning, by decrease the 4th string one half step to D#, which will result in E B D# G# B E.
+A slight adjustment in the setup could lead to Emaj7 tuning by decrease the 4th string one half step to D#, which results in E B D# G# B E.

 This was an introduction about chords in Open E tuning, see also Open G tuning and Open Em tuning.